OpenFn/docs/docs/about-lightning.md

 - Ensure code is clean and standardised through preflight checks
 - Monitor code coverage of unit tests and integration tests with Codecov

+### Roles and permissions

+Authorization is a central part of Lightning.
+As such, we have implemented different roles which determine what level of access users have for resources in the application.

+Lightning has 2 types of access levels:
+1. Instance-wide access levels
+  - **Superusers** are the administrator of the Lightning instance.
+They can manage projects and users, configure authentication providers and view the audit trail.
+  - **Users** are normal Lightning users.
+They can manage their own account and credentials, and have access to projects they are added to.

+2. Project-wide access levels
+  - A project **viewer** can view the resources of a project in read-only mode and configure their own project digest and failure alerts.
+  - A project **editor** can view, create and edit the jobs and workflows of a project they have access to, as well as run and rerun jobs.
+  - A project **admin** has administration access to project members.They can edit the name and description as well as delete a project.
+  - A project **owner** can delete a project.

 ### Application security

 Lightning is designed to: